NIICE-Dating-App/frontend/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.
 >>>>>>> 9c8edf6 (Initial commit for KennyFrontend)

+To run docker, after composing the docker in the main frontend terminal, open another terminal and run:

+['docker attach frontend-expo-app-1']